VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 In this paper, the significant metabolites were compared against metabolites found significant by other literature with the hope of providing some clarity to the noise.

 ### Aims
 This study aims to find metabolites with a statistically significant influence on individuals with AD from the existing dataset and to compare these results with the metabolites named as significant in other studies.
 This is done in the hope to either provide clarity by aligning with existing results or to illustrate that a lack of agreed "good practice" techniques within the metabolomics field results in inconsistent and irreproducible results.

 ### Challenges
 One of the biggest challenges was related to the specific dimensions of the dataset, with far more metabolites than observations (individual samples).
 This caused interference in initial attempts at statistical analysis and is the suspected cause for the unusual results in the VIF test.
 A related issue was the minimal numbers of sample sizes.
 With only 15 individual samples per cognitive type there is a reasonable possibility that any metabolites found to be significant may not occur in other datasets - this seems to be a common issue with the metabolomics field in general, and there certainly seems to be a lack of consensus in significant metabolites for AD throughout the existing literature.

 Other common issues in this field relate to a lack of consensus around best practices in data analysis methods.
 This is addressed by [Lee and Styczynski (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6532628/) and was the given motivation behind the development of the No Skip k Nearest Neighbour (NS-kNN) method of imputation.
 This in itself brought its own challenge as the code produced by Lee and Styczynski was in the Matlab Language meaning data had to be moved between python and matlab and back for analysis.

+According to the [Human Metabolome Database](https://hmdb.ca/statistics) there are a total of 253,245 metabolites in the human body, of this 3,444 have been detected and quantified and 20,924 have been detected but not quantified.
+This leaves a massive proportion of metabolites which may potentially be significant to AD untested.
+The dataset used in these analyses only contained 1,909 metabolites.
+Until it is possible to test all 253,245 metabolites for any metabolomics study (i.e. including wider than AD research) there will always be a risk that results are not wholly relevant.
 ***
 ## Technologies
 A list of technologies used within the project: